Threads and queues¶

 from the C library, Roc does not manage sound I/O. It also does not create dedicated pipeline thread - instead, the user invokes pipeline processing on their own thread.

 Network and control threads belong to context.
-Sound I/O and pipeline threads, in contrast, belong to peer (sender or receiver).
-When multiple peers share a single context, they, among other things, share network and control threads as well.
-The user is free to decide whether to use one context for everything or create an individual context for each peer.
+Sound I/O and pipeline threads, in contrast, belong to node (sender or receiver).
+When multiple nodes share a single context, they, among other things, share network and control threads as well.
+The user is free to decide whether to use one context for everything or create an individual context for each node.

 Queues¶

-Threads in Roc typically don’t share much state and mostly communicate via packet and task queues.
-With this approach, most components does not have to both with synchronization.
+Threads in Roc typically don’t have a lot of shared state.
+They are very isolated and communicate only via packet and task queues.
+With this approach, most components do not have to bother with synchronization.

 The queues between threads are usually lock-free and on some platforms also wait-free, which helps to avoid priority inversion problems (when real-time or high-priority thread is blocked or delayed by low-priority threads).